 Although solar panels do the challenging job of generating solar energy from the sun, building a solar panel is pretty simple when built professionally in a well-run factory.
-The main components of a solar panel are solar cells, silicon, metal, and glass.
-Each of these components is then compiled to form a solar panel that can generate renewable energy.

 You can find solar panel manufacturers in many places, ranging from the United States to Europe, but most solar panels are made in various countries within Asia.
 Like many industries, switching manufacturing to countries with lower labor costs has become a standard practice in recent years.

 But, many higher-quality panels are manufactured within the U.S. so that each process within the manufacturing phases can be closely monitored for quality.

 Let's look at some examples of solar panels to get a sense of manufacturing locations.
 Top-quality brands include Panasonic and Mission Solar.
 Panasonic solar panels are manufactured in the U.S. and Malaysia, while Mission Solar is manufactured strictly in the U.S.

 Jinko Solar, a less expensive solar panel company than Panasonic or Mission Solar, manufactures their solar panels in China.
 While another lesser-known company, Candian Solar, manufactures its panels in Canada.

 The raw materials that make up a solar panel are not necessarily all manufactured in the same location since supply chains can stretch through many countries.
 While solar panels are manufactured globally, there are plenty of U.S.- manufactured options for you to choose from.

 At the most basic level, the key components of a solar panel are solar PV cells, polysilicon or silicon, metal, and glass.
 The most important component is the solar cells which convert sunlight into usable energy.
 Solar cells are the photovoltaic (PV) component of solar panels, meaning they produce energy from the sun.